jupyter/enhancement-proposals/binder-api/README.md

 That could include that status as well.

-Beyond that, I think a `HEAD` request makes sense here for checking to see if a binder exists.
+Beyond that, I think a `HEAD` request makes sense here for checking to see if a binding exists.

 ## Launching a binder

-Right now this is part of the `GithubBuildHandler` as a GET on the `/apps/` resource.
-This piece could actually be distant from GitHub, relying only on image names (those that have been built, whitelisted, whatever).
-In the [Docker API](https://docs.docker.com/reference/api/docker_remote_api_v1.20/#create-a-container) (just as a reference), they `POST to /containers/create` with the payload.

-Since we're talking "precanned" images (in the sense they were built prior or already existing) that get launched either by a user visiting a resource or via AJAX call by JavaScript, I think we can pick a solid resource name. ~~I'm tilted towards `spawn` since it's a noun and we've already been using it in tmpnb.~~ Picked `containers` after discussion on gitter.
+The binder is the instance launched for a user, relying on the collection of resources already set up as a binder.
 Since we're creating a container, we'd want to start this off as a `POST` with a `GET` retrieving that same information.

 ```
-POST /containers/CodeNeuro-notebooks/ HTTP 1.1
+POST /binders/CodeNeuro-notebooks/ HTTP 1.1
 Accept: application/json
 ```